-- Medications that make it harder for the blood to clot, such as aspirin or warfarin
+- Medicines that make it harder for the blood to clot, such as aspirin or warfarin

-- Structural abnormalities, such as the abnormal growth of blood vessels
+- Structural problems, such as the abnormal growth of blood vessels

 - Cancerous tumors (rare)

 Blood will be visible in front of part or all of the colored part of the eye.
-Other symptoms may include:
+Other problems may be:

 - Sensitivity to light